cmu-csd-phd/csd-blog/website/content/2024/mariposa.md

 * **Symbol Renaming**.
-It is common to rename source-level methods, types, or variables, which roughly corresponds to α-renaming the symbols in the SMT queries.
-Renaming preserves semantic equivalence and syntactic isomorphism, as long as the symbol names are used consistently.
+It is common to rename source-level methods, types, or variables, which roughly corresponds to renaming the symbols in the SMT queries.
+As long as the symbol names are used consistently, Renaming preserves semantic equivalence and syntactic isomorphism.

 * **Randomness Reseeding**.
 SMT solvers optionally take as input a random seed, which is used in some of their